-On his tweeter account, Sheikh Mohammed said, “The project aims to provide all Dubai residents with high-speed internet in public places, and live services and information.”
-“The Dubai Smart City project involves remote sensor devices all over Dubai.
-Education, health care and general security will be managed via smart systems.”
+On his tweeter account, Sheikh Mohammed stated that the project seeks to offer all residents of the city with fast and reliable internet in public areas, and live services as well as information.
+The Dubai Smart City project includes remote sensor devices all across the city.
+Healthcare, education, and general security will be operated by means of smart systems.

 It was not further clarified if the project would encompass an open, free Wi-Fi network, or a closed 3G connection restricted to within circles in e-Government services only.